georgetown-cs-edu/chirpy/README.md

 This project is purposefully left somewhat open ended (so that you may exercise your creativity!), and I've tried to keep the requirements minimal.
 They are:

+* You should work in groups of 3-5.

+* You should give your service a name.
+You can call it Chirpy if you like, or you can call it something else.
+It'd be convenient for us (the teaching staff) if you have a group name (in Canvas) and a service name that are the same.

 * Your implementation must implement the logic described in the previous section (i.e., allow Chirps, searching, etc.).

 * Anyone can register for an account on Chirpy.
 Chirpers have a username and a password.